-On successful competition of the Head Start Program, students may gain 10 credit points (per subject) towards the respective degree when they enrol at Griffith University.
-If the student receives a result of 6 or Higher (in any university subjects undertaken), the student may also be awarded entry into the respective degree(s) at Griffith University under the provision that they continue to maintain their academic results across their senior subjects and identify Griffith University as 1 of their top 2 QTAC choices.
+Additional Notes: On successful competition of either/both subjects, students may gain 10 credit points (per subject) towards the respective degree when they enrol at Griffith University.
+If the student receives a result of 6 or Higher (for either/both subjects), the student may also be awarded entry into the respective degree(s) at Griffith University under the provision that they continue to maintain their academic results across their senior subjects and identify Griffith University as 1 of their top 2 QTAC choices.

 ATAR eligibility must be maintained.